-Most people realize THC and CBD don’t represent the only things which make up cannabis or marijuana.
+Most people realize THC and CBD don’t represent the only things that makeup cannabis or marijuana.
 There are terpenes and other compounds as well, and as research expands on this exceptionally useful substance, new cannabinoids are found all the time.
 In point of fact, some 500 different compounds that are completely organic, and each come with their own unique benefits, can be found in varying cannabis strains.

-Avail all the THCV benefits by clicking the button below!
+Avail of all the THCV benefits by clicking the button below!

 THCV may be easy to confuse as the same sort of thing as THC, but in point of fact, it’s a very different sort of cannabinoid.
 To help you see why in this writing, we’ll dive head-on into what’s already known about THCV.

 1. What Is THCV?

 THCV is an abbreviation, just as THC is.
 THCV stands for tetrahydrocannabivarin—and that’s no easy word to say!
 Calling it “THVC” is a lot more sensible.
 And there’s a lot THCV can do.
 As a sports car to a minivan is THCV to other cannabinoids.
 It makes people more healthy owing to the ways in which it interfaces with the body’s endocannabinoid system.

 MMJ, or Medical Marijuana, is known to contain the organic compound presently known as THCV.
 Its presence will impact how substances like CBD or THC affect the user.

 THCV strains are primarily central to the middle east and the orient.
 Most strains will be found in Pakistan, Thailand, Nepal, China, India, Afghanistan, the western part of Africa, and the southern regions of that massive continent.
 Most western hemp and marijuana will be strains that don’t have very high levels of THCV.
 Until recently—that is, in the last several years—you probably wouldn’t be able to find THCV content in levels higher than 1% among mainstream MMJ strains.